Step-henC/quizard_backend_go/README.md

 ###### No Go Installed?
   - This app is containerized with [Docker, for those without Go installed](https://docs.docker.com/language/golang/build-images/).
 To run, open up docker desktop and make sure engine is running.
+Then, simply

-Then, simply build the image at the project's root directory
+    run docker compose at the project's root directory

-    `docker build -t quizard-be:multistage -f Dockerfile.multistage .`

-    Then run the container

-    ` docker run --publish 8080:8080 quizard-be:multistage`
+    `docker-compose up`

     You should see the graphql playground at `localhost:8080` in your browser.

     ![gql playground](https://blog.logrocket.com/wp-content/uploads/2020/06/graphql-playground-send-http-headers-1.png)

+    Then, open Docker desktop and execute the following curl commands in the elasticsearch container

+    `curl -X PUT http://localhost:9200/users && curl -X PUT http://localhost:9200/quizzes`

+    This is until I refactor code to create indices in api call.

+    We should be able to CRUD data now.

     Please refer to the schema.graphqls in this project to craft queries.
 Start with